OasisLMF/OpenDataTransform/docs/src/index.rst

 * Mapping files can be provided as a set, with one mapping file for each of the account, location, and reinsurance files.

-* Transformations can be run locally, through a Python Shell, once the package has been downloaded and installed from `the project GitHub pages <https://github.com/OasisLMF/OasisDataConverter/>`_.

 Open Exposure Data
 ---------------------